 Mostly I am not interested in depicting people who exist in the real world in a realistic manner, and often my depictions of women are constructed via imaginative processes.
+Because many of my paintings result from imaginative processes via method of construction, they must aim towards the ideal guided by my instinct of what is beautiful.
 It is my obsession to fully explore all possibilities of ideal beauty, each result and iteration different from the next.
 Together they represent the solution to the equations that govern ideal beauty.

 Beauty is innately peaceful and violent at the same time.
 It is something that attracts me naturally without having to fight me over, yet the image of a goddess is also crushing to the ego of average women who do not share such beautiful characteristics.
-The same can be said of superheroes with immense power and flawless image - they crush the ego of the average men.
+The same can be said of male superheroes with immense power and flawless image - they crush the ego of the average men.
 I am not trying to stomp down on anyone because of their looks.
 I am simply attracted to the idealized beauty that is formulated from the laws of beauty of the universe.
-Beautiful people are the evidence that the universe that we reside in is beautiful.
+Beautiful people, creatures, and things are evidence that the universe that we reside in is beautiful.